 Please read these important facts carefully before ordering a transcript and refer to the maximum transcript rate page.
 For more information, please contact the court reporter supervisor for the division where the case is pending (SF, OAK, SJ).

-- All transcripts (except sealed transcripts) are e-filed on CM/ECF within three working days after delivery to a party and are locked for 90 days.
-Upon delivery, the court reporter will provide the ordering party with access to the e-filed transcript at no additional cost (except the per-page PACER fee; there is no "free view" of transcripts, except at the Clerk's Office Intake Counter) during the 90-day locked period.
-Otherwise, during the 90-day locked period, the public may read the transcript at the Clerk’s Office front counter or may purchase a copy from the court reporter.
-After 90 days, any party may download the certified transcript from CM/ECF for no transcript fee, except the per-page PACER fee.
+All transcripts (except sealed transcripts) are e-filed on CM/ECF within three working days after delivery to a party and are locked for 90 days.
+The court reporter provides the ordering party with access to the e-filed transcript at no additional cost (except the PACER fee).
+During the 90-day locked period, the public may read the transcript at the Clerk’s Office front counter or may purchase a copy from the court reporter.
+After 90 days, anyone may download the certified transcript from CM/ECF, paying only the PACER fee.

-- When ordering transcripts, you have the choice of one or more of the following transcript formats.
+When ordering transcripts, you have a choice of transcript formats.
 If you choose more than one transcript format, you will be charged a fee for each additional copy.
 View transcript pricing explanation & examples.